FedericoPacheco/todo-app/README.md

 ### Components

-Components cover behavior for two main views: authentication (login, signup) and ToDo list management (view, search, create, delete, change state).
+Components implement behavior for two main views: authentication (login, signup) and ToDo list management (view, search, create, delete, change state).
 React Router is used to handle routing between the authentication and main ToDo views.

 ### Styles

-SASS is used, having files for common styles, mixins and variables, as well as component-specific styles.
+SASS is used, with files for common styles, mixins and variables, as well as component-specific styles.

 ### State management + async operations